-VietJet Air is a privately owned airline based in the Socialist Republic of Vietnam.
+VietJet Air was founded as a privately owned airline based in the Socialist Republic of Vietnam.
 The airline began operations on Christmas Day 2011.
 Its history is short but somewhat notorious.

 Founded by Nguyễn Thị Phương Thảo, VietJet expanded rapidly thanks in part to headline-grabbing advertising featuring models posing as bikini-clad VietJet flight attendants.
 For the first year or so, some real flight attendants actually wore bikinis.

 In 2017 VietJet completed an initial public offering on the Ho Chi Minh City Stock Exchange, and Phương Thảo became Vietnam’s first self-made female billionaire.
 That’s billion as in dollars not Vietnamese dong, which would only amount to about $40,000.
 If it hasn’t done so already, VietJet should soon surpass national carrier Vietnam Airlines as Vietnam’s largest airline.
 Whatever your opinion of the airline’s risqué advertising, you have to admire the lady.
 In the world of Asian airlines, she’s taking names and kicking butt.

 Phương Thảo knows how to play on the world stage, too.
 During President Obama’s Vietnam visit, she announced an order for 200 Boeing 737 Max aircraft.
 We’ll see how that works out given the grounding of the Max for an unknown period.
 Still such a large aircraft order signals that VietJet’s growth is far from finished.